The Introvert’s Guide to Networking: Empathy, Curiosity, and Real Talk

-When it comes to networking, many — especially international students and immigrants — have negative thoughts:
+When it comes to networking, many — especially international students and immigrants — have negative thoughts (because this was me too!) :

 “It’s too hard, I don’t know who to reach out to!”